PG-13 | | Comedy, Crime, Musical

 Murderesses Velma Kelly and Roxie Hart find themselves on death row together and fight for the fame that will keep them from the gallows in 1920s Chicago.

 £113,386 (UK) (29 December 2002)

-Dive deep into IMDb Picks, Superheroes, Streaming, and more.
+Dive deep into everything about the 2018 Oscars, superhero movies and TV series, IMDb Picks, and more.